Testing the Predictions of Surprisal Theory in 11 Languages: Results

 Notably, there are important differences between this analysis and the studies cited above, which train a number of different language models within a single language and a single shared vocabulary, as opposed to comparing the outputs of a single multilingual language model across languages as we do here.
-Additionally, although mGPT does share a single vocabulary across languages, different languages might be \textit{a priori} harder or easier to language model \citep{cotterell2018all, mielke2019kind}.
+Additionally, although mGPT does share a single vocabulary across languages, different languages might be \textit{a priori} harder or easier to language-model \citep{cotterell2018all, mielke2019kind}, and quality of the tokenization might vary across languages as well.
 Thus, more fine-grained linguistic controls are necessary before making strong conclusions about the relationship between perplexity and psychometric predictive power across languages.